Noticing Signs of Stress

 Take note of these signs that a child may need additional help during the grieving process.

-Sometimes, grieving children’s reactions can be especially severe.
+Sometimes, children who are grieving can have especially severe reactions.
 You’ll naturally want to watch kids closely to get as clear a picture as possible of how they’re doing.

 Children may: